Updated on 1 July 2023

 2.4 Breach Notification

-a) Iress shall notify the Customer without undue delay upon becoming aware of a Personal Data Breach affecting the Customer Personal Data where such breach is likely to result in a risk to the rights and freedoms of a Data Subject.
+a) Iress shall notify the Customer without undue delay upon becoming aware of a Personal Data Breach affecting the Customer Personal Data.

 b) Iress shall provide all cooperation and information reasonably requested by the Customer in respect of a Personal Data Breach as soon as possible following the detection of the Personal Data Breach by Iress, including (i) details of the nature of the Personal Data Breach, (ii) details of the Customer Personal Data compromised, (iii) details of how the Personal Data Breach is being investigated and remedial steps already put in place and to be put in place; and (iv) contact details of the person within Iress where more information can be obtained regarding the Personal Data Breach.
 To the extent that the information detailed above cannot be provided at the same time, it may be provided in phases without undue delay.